-Subject Leaders
+Subject Leaders:

-Mrs A Lane (KS4) Miss N Cowell (KS3) Mr D Johnson (KS5) Miss A Cook (KS5) Mr R Bali (Intervention)
+Mrs A Lane (Head of English/KS4) Mrs N Travis (Second in English/KS5) Miss L Murphy (KS3 Coordinator) Mr D Johnson (KS5)

-- To develop pupil skills in speaking and listening, reading and writing - To encourage pupils to develop an enjoyment of English - To promote the mastery of English and the journey of English Language and Literature - To encourage pupils to become independent, critical and articulate learners
+- To develop pupils' understanding of the key skills which help us to develop in speaking and listening, reading and writing - To encourage pupils to develop an enjoyment of English - To promote the mastery of English and the journey of English Language and Literature - To encourage pupils to become independent, critical and articulate learners

-The brand new Year 7 curriculum centres around the journey of English Literature, from its origins to the present day.
+The brand new KS3 curriculum centres around the journey of English Literature, from its origins to the present day.
 As Year 7 move through Key Stage 3, they will learn about all the key eras of literature, starting with the birth of the theatre in Ancient Greece.
-This will allow pupils to study great works of drama, prose and poetry, and to develop their own language skills by creating original pieces too.
+This will allow pupils to study great works of drama, prose and poetry and to develop their own language skills by creating original pieces too.
 We will relate and compare texts from different eras to modern texts, to allow pupils to gain a deep understanding of the origins of the language and literature we experience today.